BEX-Express/BEX-API/source/index.html.md

 }
 ```

-With your token now in hand you can proceed to call our security restricted API’s.
+With your token now generated you can proceed to call our security restricted API’s.

 To do so, you *include it as a header attribute* in the HTTP headers of the call you are making to the respective API endpoints.
-The attribute is to be titled *token*
+The attribute is to be titled **token**

 ## Transportation